QuantumQ1/quantumq1.github.io/members.md

 # Members

-Our group works on theoretical high-energy physics, including scattering amplitudes, string theory and related topics.
+Our group works on  high-energy physics theory, including scattering amplitudes, quantum field theory, string theory and related topics.
 Below is the current list of group members.

 ---